Main menu

 Type 1 immunoglobulin E (IgE)-mediated reactions may occur as the IgE antibody binds to the N1 heterocyclic ring.
 Non-type 1 reactions are usually associated with metabolites of the antimicrobial agents.

 A commonly used sulfonamide antibiotic is sulfamethoxazole and trimethoprim (TMP-SMX).
 Patients who react to this drug may be allergic to trimethoprim, sulfamethoxazole, or both.
-It is known that trimethoprim on its own can cause type 1 allergy (Anaphylaxis) and Stevens–Johnson syndrome / toxic epidermal necrolysis.
+It is known that trimethoprim on its own can cause type 1 allergy (anaphylaxis) and Stevens–Johnson syndrome / toxic epidermal necrolysis.
 Patients known to react to TMP-SMX should avoid both trimethoprim and sulfamethoxazole.

 Other examples of sulfonamide antimicrobials: